Air Travel With a Pet

 Returning to Korea?

 If you're returning to Korea you will need updated health papers from a local vet.
-Be prepared to pay more than what you paid in Korea.
 As long as your documentation is in order, there is NO QUARANTINE necessary for entering Korea.
-Make sure this information is current by checking the Korea's Anlmal and Plant Quarantine Agency (QIA)'s English page
+Make sure this information is current by checking the Korea's Animal and Plant Quarantine Agency (QIA)'s English page Bringing cats and dogs to the Republic of Korea.

-Avoiding quarantine
+Avoid quarantine

 Different Country?
 Different Type of Pet?